The Secrets of Carb Loading for a Triathlon Race

 Carbohydrate loading

 Carbohydrate loading is done the week before a high-endurance activity.
 One to three days before the event, increase your carbohydrate intake to about 8 to 12 grams of carbohydrate per kilogram of body weight.
-Cut back on foods higher in fat to compensate for the extra carbohydrate-rich foods.

 Also scale back your training for three to four days before the event (your taper).
 The combination of eating more carbohydrates and tapering activity appear to boost muscle glycogen stores.